YueYvetteHao/MAPGD_draft/output/README.md

 .idx files list the name and size of all the scaffolds in a reference genome.
 This file can be obtained from a .bam file using the samtools view -H command and reformatting the samtools header with the 'sam2idx' command.
 Idx files are automatically generated when running the proview command.

-## Arabidopsis_het.txt
+## Arabidopsis_stats.txt

-Extracted heterozygosity scores from filtered_Arabidopsis.map.
+Extracted heterozygosity scores and allele frequencies from filtered_Arabidopsis.map.

 ## wh_wf_F_Arabidopsis.genotype

 The output of the genotype command.
 This stores the -log likelihood values that an individual is each of the three possible genotypes (Major Major, Major minor or minor minor) at each locus.

+## header_Arabidopsis.genotype

+Header file for genotype file formating.

+## footer_Arabidopsis.genotype

+Footer file for genotype file formating.

 ## Arabidopsis.rel